pablovegan/Python-tips-tools/README.md

 ````bash
 python -m doctest mylibrary/linearmap/linear_map.py
 ````
-to see if the mismatches, if any.
+to see the mismatches, if any.

 ## Tools